Moderately prosperous society: History

 It has been loosely translated as a "basically well-off" society in which the people are able to live relatively comfortably, albeit ordinarily.
 The term was first used in Classic of Poetry written as early as 3,000 years ago.
 Xiaokang also appears in the Book of Rites.
+In it, Confucius writes of a Great Unity society, where "the world was shared by all alike.
+The worthy and the able were promoted to office and men practiced good faith and lived in affection.
+Therefore they did not regard as parents only their own parents, or as sons only their own sons".
+He compared this with xiaokang societies, which the rules of the times, though well-ordered, governed by ritual, and relatively prosperous, did not attain the same amount of harmony and moral excellence as the past.

 Deng Xiaoping described a xiaokang society as a goal of the Four Modernizations.
 In a 1979 discussion with Japanese Prime Minister Masayoshi Ōhira, Deng used the concept to distinguish China's path of development from other approaches, stating, "The Four Modernizations we hope to realize are a Chinese Four Modernizations.
 Our conceptualization of the Four Modernizations is not like your conception of modernization, but it is a xiaokang family."
+He said "Even if we reach [moderate prosperity], we will still be a backward nation compared to Western countries.
+However, at that point China will be a country with comparative prosperity and our people will enjoy a much higher standard of living than they do now".
+Deng set the following goals for achieving a moderately prosperous society: